 If you live in the Dallas – Fort Worth area and are considering filing a wrongful death lawsuit, your first move should be to contact a Dallas wrongful death lawyer.
 In the DFW area, the Doan Law Firm has years of experience in successfully pursuing wrongful death lawsuits and bringing justice to the families of the victims of wrongful deaths.

 We know that the weeks and months after the sudden death of a loved one are among the most stressful, both emotionally and financially, that anyone should be forced to deal with.
-That is why, when you call the Doan Law Firm at (214) 307-0000, your first consultation with our Dallas wrongful death attorney is always free and doesn’t obligate you in any way to retain our firm.
+That is why, when you call the Doan Law Firm at (214) 307-0000, your first consultation with our Dallas personal injury attorney is always free and doesn’t obligate you in any way to retain our firm.

 Should you decide for us to handle your wrongful death lawsuit, we will never ask you for an advance or a fee of any type because will assume responsibility for any costs that are necessary for us to win your wrongful death lawsuit in exchange for an agreed-to percentage of your final settlement.